bulkan/rfremoteserver/README.md

 * `docs`: String contain the keyword documentation
 * `args`: Array of the arguments that keyword accepts. use ["\*args"] if your keyword accepts more than one argument.
 * `impl`: The actual keyword function.
 This function is what gets bound as an xmlrpc method callback hence its args are always `params` & `callback`.
+This function will need to call the callback function with an object that contains the following properties

+        {
+          return: 'a return falue',
+          status: 'PASS',    // or FAIL
+          output: 'stdout'
+        }

+  There is two helper functions on RemoteServer `pass` and `fail` that set the `status` property

 Example test case file for Robot Framework to use the above remote keyword library